Maximizer02/maximum-brainfuck/README.md

 - "&" : Add cached value onto current cells value.
 - "|" : Subtract cached value from current cells value.
 - "§" : Like "#", but it calls the first method, regardless of the cells value.
+- ";" : Like ",", but reads entire string into the Tape, starting at the Tape Pointer.